ZainaRahman/Chrome-Extension/README.md

 ```bash
  chrome://extensions/
 ```
-Here you will see the option at the top left corner named "Load unpacked".
+Here at the very right corner of the page, you will see the developer mode button.
+Press that to turn it on, and then you will see the option at the top left corner named "Load unpacked".
 After clicking that you have to select the folder that was used previously to store the files.
 After the selection, the extension will be loaded in your chrome.

 ## Features
 - You can manually copy and paste the URL that you would like to save there.
 For that use the 'Save Input' button.